Kim Kardashian Says Newborn Son Looks Like Chicago’s Twin

 As previously reported by The Inquisitr, Kourtney appeared on the talk show with her three children, Mason, Penelope, and Reign, as well as Kim’s kids, North, Saint, and Chicago, as a surprise to her mother, Kris Jenner.

-During the interview, Kourtney revealed that Kim was supposed to appear on the show as well, but that she got called away because her surrogate was in labor.
+During the interview, Kourtney revealed that Kim was supposed to appear on the show as well, but that she was called away because her surrogate was in labor.

 Kris Jenner and the studio audience were delighted by the news, and on Friday Kim took to Twitter to announce that the little boy had made his entrance into the world.